rlugojr/linkurious-enterprise-manual/search/nodes.md

 ![](Find_Example.png)

-These results are sorted by labels.
+These results are sorted by categories.

 For each result we can see
 - The name of the node and its ID number (Instagram, #3886)
-- The property that matches our search, highlighted in yellow (Here, the permalink of the company ```Instagram``` contains the text ```Instagram```)
+- The property that matches our search, highlighted in yellow (Here, the permalink of the company ```Instagram``` contains the text ```Instagram``` that matched our search)

 We click on the result of our choice, it will be added to the canvas.
 Now we can visualize it.

 > How it works : by default, Linkurious Enterprise indexes all the properties of your graph.
-If a node has a property that matches your search, it will be returned.
+If any property of a node matches your search, it will be returned.

 ![](PropertiesCircle.png)

 > For example, you could find the ```Instagram``` node by typing ```instagram```, or ```USA``` or ```2010-03```.

 The bar search in New visualization provides an Advanced Search option not available through the Quick Search bar.
-We can thus reduce the results to the category of nodes we are interested in.
+We can thus reduce the results to the category we are interested in.

 ![](Advanced Search.png)